cde-ev/cdedb2/doc/source/Realm_Mailinglist_Subman.rst

 Subman uses a fairly complex state schema to manage subscription states internally.
-Its behavior can be configured using the ``SubscriptionManager``, which is also the main interface to wor with.
+Its behavior can be configured using the ``SubscriptionManager``, which is also the main interface of the library.

 .. figure:: SubscriptionStates.png
     :width: 70 %